Thailand 2-Week Itinerary: A Perfect Guide for Your First Time in Thailand

 We talked with locals quite a lot about it and here are conclusions:

-February – April: officially Thailand winter is over, but the monsoon season hasn’t started yet, which means plenty of sun, hot temperatures up to 37 C (with March being the hottest month according to many locals) and no rain.
+February – April: officially Thailand winter is over, but the monsoon season hasn’t started yet, which means plenty of sun, hot temperatures up to 37 C or 98 F (with March being the hottest month according to many locals) and no rain.
 Many of them suggested April because of the Songkran Festival when Thais celebrate their New Year splashing each other with water, similar to Holi in India.

 May – September: pretty much a monsoon period.
 With that, most locals said that this part of the year is very enjoyable because there are not that many tourists then, so if you are visiting a lot of things will be cheaper (flights, accommodation, tours).
 Most of them told us that it only rains for 3h in the morning and then the rest of the day is sunny.
 So, if you want to take advantage of lower prices, maybe consider the monsoon season instead?
 Do note that Thailand in general is very cheap!

 October – January: mainly considered as Thailand’s winter time, but it is never that cold in Thailand!
-We found it even funny when one local in Chiang Mai told us how it gets cold in winter with temperatures of 21 C being the lowest (and that is in the north of the country!).
+We found it even funny when one local in Chiang Mai told us how it gets cold in winter with temperatures of 21 C (69 F) being the lowest (and that is in the north of the country!).
 Obviously they have never been to London if they think that it is cold… 😅 The prices might be more expensive during Christmas and New Years Eve.
 Also in November during the Thai Lantern Festival.
 Also, most people prefer this period for visiting.

 I was there from February 25 – March 9 and while hot and humid, you could still sightsee and enjoy every minute there.
 The sun still didn’t hurt like in Miami…